Playboy: 1960s–1990s

 After reaching its peak in the 1970s, Playboy saw a decline in circulation and cultural relevance due to competition in the field it founded—first from Penthouse, then from Oui (which was published as a spin-off of Playboy) and Gallery in the 1970s; later from pornographic videos; and more recently from lad mags such as Maxim, FHM, and Stuff.
 In response, Playboy attempted to re-assert its hold on the 18–35-year-old male demographic through slight changes to the content and focusing on issues and personalities more appropriate to its audience—such as hip-hop artists being featured in the "Playboy Interview".
 In February 1974, Ratna Assan became the first women of Indonesian descent to be featured, shortly after a positively received role in the film Papillon (1973).

-Christie Hefner, daughter of founder Hugh Hefner, joined Playboy in 1975 and became head of the company in 1988.
-She announced in December 2008 that she would be stepping down from leading the company, effective in January 2009.
-She said that the election of Barack Obama as the next President had inspired her to give more time to charitable work and that the decision to step down was her own.
+Christie Hefner, daughter of founder Hugh Hefner, was employed by the company that published Playboy magazine beginning in 1975.
+In 1988, she became the company's chief executive officer.
+In December 2008, Ms. Heffner announced that she would resign from the company effective in January 2009.
+She explained that the election of Barack Obama as the next President had inspired her to devote more time to charitable work and that the decision to resign was her own.
 "Just as this country is embracing change in the form of new leadership, I have decided that now is the time to make changes in my own life as well", she said.
-Hefner was succeeded by company director and media veteran Jerome H. Kern as interim CEO, who was in turn succeeded by publisher Scott Flanders.
+Ms. Hefner was succeeded by company director and media veteran Jerome H. Kern as interim CEO, who was in turn succeeded by publisher Scott Flanders.